 - LG Electronics (dryers, washing machines, refrigerators, freezers)

 - Hankook Tire (rubber inner tubes, vehicle tires, latex)

 Please note that the results listed above are at the 2-digit Harmonized Tariff System code level.

-See also South Korea’s Top 10 Major Export Companies, South Korea’s Top Import Partners and Highest Value South Korean Export Products and Top South Korean Trade Balances
+See also South Korea’s Top 10 Major Export Companies, South Korea’s Top Import Partners, Highest Value South Korean Export Products and Top South Korean Trade Balances

 Investopedia, Net Exports Definition.
 Accessed on October 21, 2015